3Marz/dhikr/README.md

 # Usage :
 ```
-dhiker [options]
+dhikr [options]

 Options:
   --ar            display in arabic (it well render incorctly in most terminal)
-  --separator -s  the separator between the dhiker and the category of the dhiker, default '-'
+  --separator -s  the separator between the dhikr and the category of the dhiker, default '-'
 ```

 ## The Database :